clintjedwards/gofer/gofer/docs/src/rfd.typ

 anything to solve this problem that worked properly.
 Instead, each team implemented what they needed to do in their own way and like a movie we’ve all seen too often, ended up with many poor solutions to the same problems.

-A bit of an aside but, while maybe somewhat pessimistic, this pattern seems to be along the lines of
-#link("https://en.wikipedia.org/wiki/Enshittification")[enshittification], something that occurs when a singular goal of
-“make as much money as possible” becomes the guiding light for a particular company and the strategy to do that is to play from a deck of arguably morally dubious cards.
-I see it quite often now; I keep telling myself that it’s just a function of me getting old, but I can’t shake the thought that it’s real and it’s happening with just about everything that I used to enjoy.
-Companies I used to look up to, no longer able to execute the most basic of search queries fruitfully; video game franchises I used to dump tons of hours into, reduced to releasing games that require me to sit on them for a year or more while they work out enough bugs to make it actually playable.

 Upon leaving that role the thought came to me that there is a hole in our industry; I became deeply confused on how a sector of tech that had so many players all somehow fell short on what I think a workable solution to the distributed cron problem should feel like.
 So like most software engineers, devoid of any humility on how hard it might be to build